 Kōrero about what it was like when they felt listened too - remembering that they’re all learning so it may not have been perfect! - connecting, interesting, like I matter…

 This is an activity you can revisit any time.
-Just replace ‘harikoa’ with some of the other emotions that bring up positive feelings e.g. excited, a sense of wonder or awe, tau (calm), giggly.
+Just replace ‘harikoa’ with some of the other emotions that bring up positive feelings e.g. excitement, a sense of wonder or awe, tau (calm), giggly.

 Or print off these handy kōrero starter cards and practice whakarongo using these prompts over the next few weeks... and beyond!